 \subsection{The Approximation Theorem}

 The Approximation Theorem provides a useful method for showing that an exact functor $F: \C \to \C'$ induces a homotopy equivalence in $K$-theory.
 The original formulation of Waldhausen \cite[Theorem 1.6.7]{Wa} stated two approximation properties for $F$ as criteria for a $K$-equivalence.
-Starting with the seminal work of Thomason-Trobaugh \cite{TT}, later treatments of the theorem studied these properties from the viewpoint of homotopical algebra and connected the theorem with the invariance of $K$-theory under derived equivalences or equivalences of homotopy theories (see \cite{BM2} and \cite{Ci}).
-The following version of the Approximation Theorem is due to Cisinski \cite[Proposition 2.14]{Ci}.
+Starting with the seminal work of Thomason--Trobaugh \cite{TT}, later treatments of the theorem studied these properties from the viewpoint of homotopical algebra, and connected the theorem with the invariance of $K$-theory under derived equivalences or equivalences of homotopy theories (see \cite{BM2} and \cite{Ci}).

+The following version of the Approximation Theorem for good Waldhausen categories is due to Cisinski \cite[Proposition 2.14]{Ci}.

 \begin{theorem}[Approximation Theorem] Let $F: \C \to \C'$ be an exact functor between good Waldausen categories.
 Suppose that $F$ satisfies the following two approximation properties: \begin{itemize} \item[(App1)] A morphism $f$ in $\C$ is a weak equivalence if and only if $F(f)$ is a weak equivalence in $\C'$.